ZzMzaw/zola-theme-tabi/content/blog/series/index.md

 All templates are optional.
 Template selection follows a priority system:

 1. If a position-specific template exists (`next_only`, `middle`, or `prev_only`), it will be used
+2. If a navigation-specific template exists (`has_prev`, or `has_next`, in this order), it will be used
-2. Otherwise, the `default` template is used
+3. Otherwise, the `default` template is used
-3. If no templates are defined at all, no series information will be displayed
+4. If no templates are defined at all, no series information will be displayed

 See the [template example](#template-example) for a more elaborate example.